 15. Install for low flow shower heads and faucets.

 Install low flow shower heads and faucet aerators to minimize wasted water, the energy required of your water heater, to make an impact on how you save money on utilities.
-Low flow shower heads are a low-cost option that work by restricting the flow of water, preventing unnecessary waste and reducing the amount needed to be warmed.
+Low flow shower heads are a low-cost option that work by restricting the flow of water, preventing unnecessary waste and reducing the amount of cold water that needs to be warmed.
 Though this may cause some to believe the capability of their shower head is impaired, the low flow head leaves water pressure unaffected, offering the same experience users are accustomed to without the unnecessary water use.
 Sink aerators have the same capability.

 Consider the energy source.

-While you now know how to save money on utilities by making changes to your energy usage across the board, finding the primary source of your monthly expense will prove especially valuable.
+While you now know how to save money on utilities by making changes to your energy usage across the board, finding the primary source of your expenses each month will prove especially valuable.
 Consider the things you do most frequently and the processes and devices that consume the most amount of energy regularly.
 Appliances can be a contributor as they require a lot of electricity while in use.
-Bad habits can also play a role in your energy consumption so be sure to hit lights off in empty rooms, don’t leave the shower or sink faucet running, and don’t fall asleep in front of the TV.
+Bad habits can also play a role in your energy consumption so be sure to hit the lights off in empty rooms, don’t leave the shower or sink faucet running, and don’t fall asleep in front of the TV.

 Know your options.